microsoft/TypeScript-Handbook/pages/Decorators.md

 ## Metadata

 Some examples use the `reflect-metadata` library which adds a polyfill for an [experimental metadata API](https://github.com/rbuckton/ReflectDecorators).
-This library is not yet part of the JavaScript standard.
+This library is not yet part of the ECMAScript (JavaScript) standard.
-However, once Decorators are officially adopted as part of the JavaScript standard these extensions will be proposed for adoption.
+However, once decorators are officially adopted as part of the ECMAScript standard these extensions will be proposed for adoption.

 You can install this library via npm: